 The Banding assessment process, which is explained below, will be applied to all eligible applications and the applicant will be informed in writing of the assessment.
 We aim to assess complete applications within four weeks.
-The time taken to assess an application is monitored and published in our monthly service standard report which is available on our website at www.northampton.gov.uk

 Where the Council decides that a person is not eligible to be allocated accommodation and to join the housing register for any reason stated above, the applicant would be informed of this decision and the reasons for it, in writing within 5 days of the decision being made.
 Applicants have the right to request a review of this decision.
-The process is set out on page 29.